Donate Now!

 Essential Skills and Abilities Required for Entry to a Medical Degree Program

-To fulfill the MD Program requirements and avoid serious risk to the health and safety of patients, you must acquire competency in a wide range of knowledge, skills, and abilities.
+To fulfill the UME (MD degree) Program requirements and avoid serious risk to the health and safety of patients, students must acquire competency in a wide range of knowledge, skills, and abilities.

-If you require accommodation to undertake the Medical Program at NOSM University, we advise you to review the Council of Ontario Faculties of Medicine policy: Essential Skills and Abilities Required for Entry to a Medical Degree Program.
+Incoming students are advised to carefully review the Council of Ontario Faculties of Medicine policy: Essential Skills and Abilities Required for Entry to a Medical Degree Program.

-If you require accommodation for the medical program, please contact the NOSM University Learner Support Services Office at learnersupportservices@nosm.ca.
+Incoming students who require accommodation for the medical program should contact the NOSM University Learner Support Services Office at learnersupportservices@nosm.ca.